Altinn/altinn-broker/docs/get-started.md

 ### 4. Integrate with the Broker API
 Authenticate using the Maskinporten integration from step 1 to [obtain a Maskinporten token](https://docs.digdir.no/docs/Maskinporten/maskinporten_protocol_token), then acquire an Altinn Token from [Altinn Authentication](https://docs.altinn.studio/authentication/architecture/accesstoken/).
 Use the Altinn Token as a Bearer token for all Broker API requests along with the APIM subscription key as a header with the key "Ocp-Apim-Subscription-Key".

-First-time service owners who want to use Broker need to provision their Altinn Broker-managed cloud infrastructure via POST on /serviceowner with an Altinn Token (see [OpenAPI spec](../altinn-broker-v1.json)) that has the `altinn:resourceregistry/resource.write` scope.
+First-time service owners who want to use Broker need to provision their Altinn Broker-managed cloud infrastructure via POST on /serviceowner with an Altinn Token (see [Postman collection](../altinn-broker-v1.json)).
 The infrastructure should be operational within a couple of minutes.